approov/shipfast-api-protection/README.md

 # ShipFast API Protection Walkthrough

 Welcome!
-This repository is part of [this series](https://blog.approov.io/tag/a-series-shipfast) of Blog posts on practical API security techniques, that will walk you through the process of defending against various exploits in a mobile application to gain access to data on a remote server allowing real users of the system to gain an unfair business advantage at the expense of the company.
+This repository is part of [this series](https://blog.approov.io/tag/a-series-shipfast) of Blog posts on practical API security techniques.
+The series walks you through the process of defending a mobile API backend against various exploits which an attacker may use to gain access to the data it holds.
+In this demonstration scenario, the attack allows real users of the system to gain an unfair business advantage at the expense of the company.

 ## SETTING UP THE DEMO